JetBrains/teamcity-documentation/topics/matrix-build.md

 * Reverse dependency parameters, `reverse.dep.*`, do not work correctly in matrix builds.
 Related YouTrack ticket: [TW-84730](https://youtrack.jetbrains.com/issue/TW-84730).
 * When a matrix build is configured with a snapshot dependency on a preceding build, test results from the preceding build are reported in the matrix build, which is an unexpected behavior.
 Related YouTrack ticket: [TW-75412](https://youtrack.jetbrains.com/issue/TW-75412).
 * When a matrix build is configured with a snapshot dependency on a preceding build, the reported build time of the matrix build increases, because it includes the durations of all the preceding builds in the chain.
 This might require you to revise timeout settings.
 Related YouTrack ticket: [TW-76020](https://youtrack.jetbrains.com/issue/TW-76020).
+* The **Run Custom Build** dialog does not allow you to assign labels to new values.
+* If a value that was specified in the feature settings has a label and its raw value includes a comma, you cannot reference it in a custom build via the label only; both label and raw value portions must be entered.